 end

 Both Circle and Rectangle inherit the colour field from Shape.
-Each has its own additional fields and overrides describe.
+Each has its own additional fields and overrides area and describe.

 Public class constants are inherited as well.
 If a parent class defines: